Introduction

 [command] | tee -i [filename]

-The next example shows tee
+The following example shows tee

 writing output from the ping command and completing the action successfully even after ping

-is interrupted with Ctrl+C
+is interrupted with ctrl+

-Using tee with Sudo
+Using tee with sudo

 To enable tee